Visa Traveler

 5. US visas are usually long-term 10-year visas

 One of the biggest advantages of US visa is that the B1/B2 visa is valid for 10 years.
 Most visas you apply for these days are valid for a period anywhere from your exact dates to a year if you’re lucky.
-Think about a Schengen visa or a UK visa.
+Think about a UK or Schengen visa.

-You can get longer Schengen or UK visas but that requires proving that you have traveled to these countries quite often.
+You can get a longer UK or Schengen visa, but that requires proving that you have traveled to these countries quite often.
 That’s not the case with a US visa.
 You can get a 10-year US B1/B2 visa even if you have never set foot in the US before.

-US visas allow you to travel freely to and from the US for the duration of its validity, which is 10 years, for up to 180 days per entry.
+US visas allow you to travel freely to and from the US within the duration of their validity, which is 10 years, for up to 180 days per entry.

 NOTE